 Honor points are the numerical equivalents assigned to each letter grade.
-To determine the total honor points for a course, multiply the number of credits earned by the numerical honor point(s) assigned to the grade (e.g., a 4-credit course awarded an A equals 4 credits multiplied by 4 honor points equals 16 total honor points).
+To determine the total honor points for a course, multiply the number of credits earned by the numerical honor points assigned to the grade.
+For example, a four-credit course awarded an A is worth four credits.
+Multiplied by four honor points results in sixteen total honor points.

-A grade of "I" must be removed by the instructor who gave it or, in exceptional circumstances, by the department chairperson.
-If the unfinished work is not completed and the "I" grade removed within one calendar year of the assignment of the "I", the grade shall be converted to an "E" for undergraduate courses and "X" for graduate courses.
+A grade of I must be removed by the instructor who gave it or—in exceptional circumstances—by the department chairperson.
+If the unfinished work is not completed and the I grade removed within one calendar year of the assignment of the I the grade shall be converted to an E for undergraduate courses and an X for graduate courses.

-Students should not re-register for the class, but work with the instructor to complete the outstanding assignments.
+A grade of I is not figured into the GPA until it is replaced with another grade.
+Students should not re-register for the class but should work with the instructor to complete the outstanding assignments.

 Calculating grade point average

 The following rules apply in computing the grade point average for honors:

 - All credits and honor points earned at Western Michigan University will be counted.

 - Credits and honor points earned in correspondence and extension courses will be counted toward honors.

 - A letter grade of X is the same as an E when calculating the GPA.